massalabs/massa-docs/web3-dev/massa-web3.rst

       });

-This performs an HTTP POST call to Thyra, asking to create a transaction that will call the function named `hello` of the smart-contract located at `A1nyzu9rJKnf2zz8F7mkM5d6ZoThnMuAtUdij9WmcwXWMWJFmEB` with the wallet name `wallet`.
+This performs an HTTP POST call to Thyra, asking to create a transaction that will call the function named `hello` of the smart contract located at `A1nyzu9rJKnf2zz8F7mkM5d6ZoThnMuAtUdij9WmcwXWMWJFmEB` with the wallet name `wallet`.

 This opens a password prompt and you will be able to see the response of the call in the development tools of the browser.
-The response is the operation id, like for example `2mLLkdKB4BY4hJQFNwGZ5oQVhky13EVZAwHJXCGQnd3FRHUoHw`.
+The response is the operation id, for example `2mLLkdKB4BY4hJQFNwGZ5oQVhky13EVZAwHJXCGQnd3FRHUoHw`.

-If the operation failed, the response contains the details.
+If the operation failed, the response will contain the details.

-Now you can now use the commands of the node client to see the details of your
+Now you can now use commands of the node client to see the details of your
 operation:

 .. code-block::